 What is cheddar cheese?

-During processing the curds are NOT heated, but the ripening process takes place from the outside to the inside, AND from the inside out.
+During processing, the curds are NOT heated, however, the ripening process occurs from the outside to the inside, AND from the inside out.

 If you like Cheddar Cheese, you will love this recipe:

 - 1 celery stalk chopped

 - 1/2 yellow or sweet onion chopped